atanasster/webpack-react-docgen-typescript/README.md

 If true, the cahce files will be regenerated forcefully.

 * `fileNameResolver?: (object) => string;`
 custom function to generate file names for the parsed typescript files.
-By default those files are created in your `node_modules/.cache/webpack-react-docgen-typescript` folder
+By default those files are created in your `node_modules/.cache/webpack-react-docgen-typescript` folder.
+If this custom function returns false, the file will not be parsed for typescript prop tables

 ### The remaining options are parserOptions from [react-docgen-typescript](https://github.com/styleguidist/react-docgen-typescript)